Tbilisi Sioni Cathedral: History

 According to medieval Georgian annals, the construction of the original church on this site was initiated by King Vakhtang Gorgasali in the 5th century.
 A hundred years later, Guaram, the prince of Iberia (Kartli), in c.
 575 began building a new structure, which was completed by his successor Adarnase in circa 639.
 According to legend, both princes were buried in this church, but no trace of their graves has been found.
-This early church was completely destroyed by Arabs, and was subsequently built de novo.
+This early church was destroyed by Arabs, and was subsequently built de novo.

 The cathedral was completely rebuilt by King David the Builder in 1112.
 The basic elements of the existing structure date from this period.
-It was heavily damaged in 1226, when its dome was ruined on the order of Jalal ad Din Mingburnu.
+It was heavily damaged in 1226, when its dome was ruined on the order of Jalal al-Din Mangburni.
 It was subsequently repaired, but damaged again by Timur in 1386 and repaired by King Alexander I. It was again damaged during the Persian invasions in 1522 and in the 17th century.

-In 1657, the Metropolitan of Tbilisi, Elise Saginashvili (died 1670), substantially restored the cupola, vaults, added the southern chapel, paintings and decorations, which is written on southern annex, but the structure was again devastated in 1668, this time by earthquake.
+In 1657, the Metropolitan of Tbilisi, Elise Saginashvili (died 1670), substantially restored the cupola, vaults, added the southern chapel, paintings and decorations, which is written on the southern annex, but the structure was again devastated in 1668, this time by earthquake.
 The regent of Kartli, batonishvili (prince) Vakhtang, carried out restorations of the cupola and stone plates of the cathedral walls in 1710, as it is carved on the northern wall.
 Thus, the current tufa facing of the church comes from that period.
 However, the church was again damaged by the invasion of the Persians in 1795.

 The cathedral's interior took on a different look between 1850 and 1860, when the Russian artist and general Knyaz Grigory Gagarin (1810–1893) composed an interesting series of the murals, though a number of medieval frescoes were lost in the process.
 A portion of the murals on the western wall were executed by the Georgian artist Levan Tsutskiridze in the 1980s.

 The stone iconostasis dates to the 1850s, and was also created according G. Gagarin's design.
 It replaced the wooden iconostasis burned during the Persian invasion in 1795.
 To the left of the altar is the venerated Grapevine cross which, according to tradition, was forged by Saint Nino, a Cappadocian woman who preached Christianity in the Caucasus in the early 4th century.
 King Vakhtang III gave the reliquary itself in the early 14th century.

 The Sioni Cathedral was where the Russian Imperial manifesto on the annexation of Georgia was first published.
 On April 12, 1802, the Russian commander-in-chief in Georgia, General Karl von Knorring, assembled the Georgian nobles in the cathedral, which was then surrounded by Russian troops.
 The nobles were forced to take an oath to the Russian Imperial crown; any who disagreed were taken into custody.

 Sioni Cathedral remained functional through Soviet times, and was partially renovated between 1980 and 1983.